VCityTeam/UD-SV/Doc/Devel/Needs/Definitions.md

 ### Media reference
 A reference targeting a given media.

-### Media metadata: FIXME
+### Media metadata:
-Textual description, author (person, organisation), related media FIXME VJA/ESC: within Vilo3D those media and associated metadata already exist and thus the associated information model must exist somewhere.
+These metadata depend on the media and on the quantity of information available in and about this media.
+Media metadata and the associated information model are described in the following paper:
-Express this definition by referencing this information model.
+Samuel, J., Périnaud, C., Servigne, S., Gay, G., & Gesquière, G. (2016, October).
+Representation and Visualization of Urban Fabric through Historical Documents.
+In EUROGRAPHICS Workshop on Graphics and Cultural Heritage. : [Link](https://www.researchgate.net/profile/Sylvie_Servigne/publication/308416831_Representation_and_Visualization_of_Urban_Fabric_through_Historical_Documents/links/57e3d8a008ae4d15ffae8de9.pdf)

 ### Reference (aka link)
 A [reference](https://en.wikipedia.org/wiki/Reference_(computer_science)) like a URI or an [URN](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#URNs)